Table of Contents

 There is already an existing definition for the given pattern.

-For script languages in which Step
+For script languages in which Step takes a 'signature' argument:

 the signature must at least contain one argument for the context.